umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 6. In case of the big crash, liquidators won't perform a liquidation, Bob will run away with 1M USD, system will end up with a bad debt and obligation to pay Alice.

 We propose to set a per token parameter: **max collateral utilization** using Cosmos SDK v0.46 gov messages.
 The system will forbid to make any collateral related operation if the operation would move token _collateral utilization_ above _max collateral utilization_.

+Stable assets will have high max collateral utilization (can go even to 99%).
+Volatile assets should have significant smaller collateral utilization.

 ## Detailed Design